Chart Color Schemes

 Tiwi is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-"As of Aug 2025, Tiwi's population is around 2,585.
-This reflects an increase of 74 people since the 2021 Census, which reported a population of 2,511.
-The change is inferred from ABS estimates as of June 2024 and address validation since the Census date.
-This results in a density ratio of 828 persons per square kilometer.
-Population growth was primarily driven by overseas migration.
+Tiwi's population was around 2,585 as of Aug 2025.
+This reflected an increase of 74 people since the 2021 Census, which reported a population of 2,511 people.
+The change was inferred from the estimated resident population of 2,585 from the ABS as of June 2024 and address validation since the Census date.
+This level of population equated to a density ratio of 828 persons per square kilometer.
+Population growth for the area was primarily driven by overseas migration during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered, growth rates by age cohort are applied post-2032, based on ABS Greater Capital Region projections released in 2023 using 2022 data.
-Future trends project an above median population growth, with Tiwi expected to grow by 393 persons to 2041, recording a total gain of 15.2% over the 17 years.".
+AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and post-2032 estimates, AreaSearch applied growth rates by age cohort to each area, based on ABS Greater Capital Region projections released in 2023 using 2022 data.
+Future population trends projected an above median growth for statistical areas analysed by AreaSearch, with the area expected to grow by 393 persons to 2041, recording a gain of 15.2% over the 17 years.

 Frequently Asked Questions - Population